 As stated in the application materials, your proposed shoreline structure does not conform to the definition of a boathouse for Agency purposes.
 Lawfully existing non-conforming boathouses may not be expanded without an Agency variance.
 You propose to expand your lawfully existing non-conforming boathouse to a structure with a final footprint of over 1,200 square feet in size and a height of over 15 feet.
-Please be advised that staff have significant concerns regarding whether this variance request can be granted under the criteria in Executive Law § 806 and Agency regulations at 9 NYCRR § 576.1.
+Variances are exceptions to the law and accordingly, the standard for issuing a variance is significantly higher than for a permit.
+Please be advised that staff's review indicates this proposal does not meet the criteria to be granted a variance under Agency law.